cowtrix/lrtw/lrtw/wwwroot/blog/Why Computers Probably Will Make Themselves Smarter.md

 ## 4. AGI will Optimize For Generality

 Chiang states that there is some limit to how generalizable an intelligence can be, and that an intelligence explosion requires there to be no limit.
 But this is, I believe, another case of anthropomorphizing intelligence.
 It is indeed entirely possible that there is some limit to how general an intelligence can be, *given some amount of finite compute*.
 But it is also unreasonable to imagine that such a limit should correlate to human biological patterns.
 The limit could reasonably be a few orders of magnitude above human intelligence.
-We have a tendency to peg the intelligence level of human beings as some intrinsically special point within the space of intelligence, but it is just an arbitrary level.
+We have a tendency to peg the intelligence level of human beings as some intrinsically special point within the domain of intelligence, but it is just an arbitrary one.
 The universe has no in-built opinion on the subject.

 There is also the assumption that an AGI needs to be actively and consciously optimizing for generalizability in order to achieve it, but I'm not sure that follows as well.
 Generalizability of intelligence may be a metric that an outside observer tracks about an intelligence, and trains that intelligence against, but that is a fundamentally different thing to it being an internal heuristic that we have to understand to improve.
 This is because, within modern AI strategies at least, *generalizability is a statistical phenomenon, not a logical one*.
 While I always warn against anthropomorphism, this does at least track with my subjective experience of generalizable intelligence - I don't necessarily have to understand *how* I drew a connection between two different but connected concepts to draw that connection.